rndtrash/lovedos/doc/api.md

 Creates and returns a new font. `filename` should be the name of a ttf file and `ptsize` its size.
 If no `filename` is provided the built in font is used.

+##### love.graphics.newImageFont( filename, glyphs[, extraspacing] )
+Creates and returns a new bitmap font. `filename` should be the name of an image file and glyphs the string with all characters of font in order.

+More on the format used by LÖVE: https://love2d.org/wiki/ImageFontFormat

 ##### love.graphics.present()
 Flips the current screen buffer with the displayed screen buffer.
 This is called automatically after the `love.draw()` callback.